phpspec/phpspec/docs/cookbook/matchers.rst

 ``shouldNot`` as appropriate.

-**phpspec** has 13 matchers, described in more detail here.
+**phpspec** has 13 built-in matchers, described in more detail here.
 Many of these matchers have aliases which you can use to make your specifications easy to read.